 5 drops cinnamon bark essential oil

-This spicy blend combines the unique, woodsy scent of cedarwood with just the right amount of spice.
-It’s reminiscent of the inviting aroma of fresh holiday garland along with a warm spiced cider on a cold day.
+A blend that combines the woodsy scent of cedarwood with just the right amount of spice.
+It’s reminiscent of the aroma of fresh garland and a cup of hot spiced cider on a cold day.

 Gingerbread Room Spray